×

 We asked foreigners in Tromso what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In a rental property in Tromso, you can typically expect to find essential appliances such as a refrigerator, stove, oven, and dishwasher in the kitchen.
 Additionally, a washing machine and sometimes a dryer are usually provided for laundry purposes.
 Some properties may also include a microwave, coffee maker, and other small appliances.
-However, it is essential to check the specific rental listing or consult with the landlord to confirm the appliances included in the property," wrote one expat who made the move to Tromso.
+However, it is essential to check the specific rental listing or consult with the landlord to confirm the appliances included in the property," explained one foreigner living in Tromso, Norway.

 Additional Information about Searching for a Home in Tromso: